 Under what conditions can you become a foster home?

-In Germany foster homes in Dresden or Berlin or in the surroundings would be optimal.
-But, in principle, foster places are possible throughout the federal territory.
+In Germany foster homes are possible throughout the federal territory.

 In Greece, the foster homes should be located on the island of Andros or in Athens and vicinity.

 If you live in Germany, you are welcome to have an official concession according to § 11 Abs.
 1 Nr.
 3 TierSchG (Protection of Animals Act) for keeping cats in a shelter or similar facility, but it is not necessary.
 Our association owns these and all other required permissions and concessions.
-The foster home can therefore operate without its own permission under the responsibility of the association.
-The precondition for this is that both the veterinary offices responsible for the association and for the foster home agree with it.
+The foster home could therefore operate without its own permission under the responsibility of the association.

 For foster homes in Greece, the regulations applicable there must be observed, which we will discuss with you in individual cases.

 The cost of medical treatment is borne by the association.
-The daily requirement (food, litter) is taken over by the foster home; in individual cases the association can support, if possible.
+The daily requirement (food, litter) is taken over by the foster home; in individual cases the association can support, if necessary.

-For the subsequent placement is a regular “reporting” on various channels (forums, Facebook, homepage, etc.) immensely important.
+For the subsequent placement a “reporting” by us on various channels (forums, Facebook, homepage, etc.) is immensely important.
 We are therefore pleased about regular information and photos of your foster cats.
 Basically, we value open communication, especially when difficulties should arise.